batoulette/flowers-of-our-travels/README.md

-# flowers-of-our-travels by Team Stripes
+# Flowers of our Travels by Team Stripes
+# CF:G Introduction to Web Development